AvaProtocol/Grants-Program/README.md

 ### Support

 The scope of our Grants Programs consists of funding and feedback on delivered milestones.
 This means that we do not provide hands-on support as part of a grant, but if you face specific issues during development, we will do our best and try to direct you to the correct resources.
-You can find general documentation and more information on Substrate on the [OAK Documentations](https://docs.oak.tech/docs/developer-guide-overview/), and we encourage you to join our [Discord](https://discord.com/invite/7W9UDvsbwh) in order to get help with specific issues or to stay up to date with the most recent developments.
+You can find general documentation and more information on Substrate on the [Ava Protocol Documentations](https://docs.avaprotocol.org/docs/developer-guide-overview/), and we encourage you to join our [Discord](https://discord.com/invite/7W9UDvsbwh) in order to get help with specific issues or to stay up to date with the most recent developments.

 For questions about the grants program itself, see our [FAQ](docs/faq.md#frequently-asked-questions).

 ## Levels

-The OAK Network Grants Program offers different grant levels to help you best depending on your current stage.
+The Ava Protocol Grants Program offers different grant levels to help you best depending on your current stage.

 ### Level 1 (= InstaGrants) :hatching_chick:
   - **Target:** Individuals & small teams